-If your child struggles with focusing in school and extracurricular activities, or has difficulty reading and retaining written information, then they may have difficulty with their vision processing or oculo-motor skills in addition to ADD or ADHD.
-Our team at Sightwork offers personalized vision therapy for your child that supplements their other ADD treatments with important visual skills to help them manage their symptoms and use their visual skills more efficiently.
+Is your child struggling with focusing in school and extracurricular activities, or difficulty reading and retaining written information?
+They may benefit from vision therapy for ADD & ADHD!
+Some children have difficulty with their vision processing or oculo-motor skills in addition to ADD or ADHD.
+The team at Sightwork, serving the Denver and Charlotte community offers personalized vision therapy supplementing other ADD treatments.
+This therapy helps provide important visual skills to help them manage their symptoms and use their visual skills more efficiently.

 Does Your Child Have ADD/ADHD, Vision Processing Difficulties, or Both?